Shift attempts to upgrade your Laravel application so you just need to run

 composer update.
 However, given the dynamic nature of PHP and the infinite customization of a Laravel application, this is not always possible.
 When Shift can not reliably perform a change, a detailed comment will be added to the Pull Request for you to review.

 The Upgrade Guide focuses on new features and breaking changes, treating the rest as optional.
-Over time, if you only follow the Laravel Upgrade Guide you will accumulate technical debt.
+Over time, only following the Laravel Upgrade Guide accumulates technical debt.

-Shift attempts to upgrade all changes.
+Shift upgrades all changes.
 This ensures your project is fully up-to-date with your version of Laravel and there are no future surprises.
 It'll be like your project was running that version of Laravel all along.

 Having write access to your repositories allows Shift to create a new branch and open a Pull Request.
 This way the process can be seamlessly automated from start to finish.